dim4ik2911/calculator/README.md

-# Calculator
+# Calculator "Blue Lagoon"

-## calculator built using HTML, SCSS and JavaScript
+## Calculator is built using HTML, SCSS and JavaScript